pymc-devs/pytensor/doc/extending/unittest.rst

 Validating the Gradient
 -----------------------

-The :func:`aesara.gradient.verify_grad` function can be used to validate that the :meth:`Op.grad` method of your :class:`Op` is properly implemented. :func:`verify_grad` is based on the Finite Difference Method where the derivative of function :math:`f` at point :math:`x` is approximated as:
+The :func:`pytensor.gradient.verify_grad` function can be used to validate that the :meth:`Op.grad` method of your :class:`Op` is properly implemented. :func:`verify_grad` is based on the Finite Difference Method where the derivative of function :math:`f` at point :math:`x` is approximated as: